notaryproject/.github/CONTRIBUTING.md

 ## Labels

-The following tables define all label types used for Notary project.
+The following tables define all label types used for the Notary Project.
 It is split up by category.

 ### Common